timotheemoulin/timothee-moulin-software-engineer/CV.md

 **Software Engineer**, *Virtua (Morges)*

-I was in charge of the evolution and new features development for websites and CRM applications used by international companies.
+I have been in charge of the maintenance and new features development for websites and CRM applications used by international companies.

 * *Zend Framework* development mainly for Calleo CRM projects.
 * *Drupal 7* development for multi-domain web platforms with custom publication workflows